openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"strace is a useful little utility “ installed by default on most Linux systems “ which allows you to find out what a program is doing under the hood by tracing the system calls it's making. strace is a great basic debugging tool; but it's also fascinating to use even when you're not tracing a problem.
+"strace is a useful little utility â€“ installed by default on most Linux systems â€“ which allows you to find out what a program is doing under the hood by tracing the system calls it's making. strace is a great basic debugging tool; but it's also fascinating to use even when you're not tracing a problem.
 It can teach you a lot about how a Linux program works. (...)"